Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 Campaign maps:
 - Amazon Warrior have female voiceover instead of male one from now on
+- Fixed floating buildings, units and incorrect camera's angles on mission 13 in three cutscenes

 Heroes:
 - Larry, Barry and Harry are affected by Dustriders Town Center Resource tool upgrades 1,2,3 and 4